meain/blog/about/index.md

 I am a big tooling junkie(if that is a thing).

 - Worked at [Datalog.ai](http://datalog.ai/) as an Engineering Intern.
-- Currently working at [Saama](https://www.saama.com/) as a Full Stack Developer.
+- Currently working at [Saama](https://www.saama.com/) as a Research Engineer.

 And I am lazy to fill in anything for now.
 Oh btw this is my [Github](https://github.com/meain) and here is my [resume](https://meain.github.io/resume/).